 What is Anger Management Therapy?

-Now, anger management therapy is a form of psychotherapy that helps people gain insight into and control their responses to anger.
+Anger management therapy is a form of psychotherapy that helps people gain insight into their anger and better control their responses to anger.
 The goal of anger management treatments is to help you understand your thoughts, feelings, and actions related to anger to learn to express yourself non-destructively.
+Anger management therapy is different from anger management classes in that it gets to the root cause of your anger.
+On the other hand, anger management classes give you tools to respond to the anger once it ensues.

 Our anger management therapy has two main goals.
-The first is to reduce or shift the destructive responses to anger into more manageable or constructive responses.
+The first is reducing or shifting the destructive responses to anger into more manageable or constructive ones.
 For example, instead of punching a wall, a person who gets angry might regularly try to go to the gym and punch a punching bag.

 The second goal of anger management therapy is to help you reframe specific perspectives that lead you to feel angry in the first place.
 For example, suppose a person didn’t call you when they said they would.
 In that case, your initial thoughts might be that they are irresponsible, rude, and unappreciative of what you’re trying to give them (maybe a job or guidance with something).